UPS SurePost vs USPS Priority (Price, Delivery Times + More)

 So, how can you meet these needs as a business owner?
 Two excellent options are UPS SurePost and USPS Priority Mail shipping.
 In this article, we’ll talk about both services so you can choose the best one for you!

-UPS SurePost vs USPS Priority In [currentyear]
+UPS SurePost vs USPS Priority In 2024

-SurePost is a hybrid UPS/USPS service, combining UPS ground shipping service with USPS’ “final mile” delivery expertise in [currentyear].
+SurePost is a hybrid UPS/USPS service, combining UPS ground shipping service with USPS’ “final mile” delivery expertise in 2024.
 It’s best for small to medium businesses looking to offer competitive shipping prices.
 USPS Priority Mail is also available to businesses, but is also available to non-commercial shippers.
 Both offer affordable rates and reliable delivery in less than 7 days.

 There’s a whole lot more to know when it comes to these two services, so make sure to read on for more useful facts!